Apps

 This two-tiered approach makes it easier to separate concerns between the database schema, API functionality, and administrative workflows.
 See our guide on content models vs data models for more details.

-You can create a new content model manually, or by using the following CLI command:
+You can create a new content model by adding a configuration to the app's content/ folder, or by using the following CLI command:

 swell create content